 At the heart of every successful call center is the productivity and quality of its service.
 The more productive and exceptional your customer service is, the more will be your profit.
 86% of customers are willing to pay more for better customer service.

 However, many companies measure the productivity of the contact center based on the number of calls an agent attends and their occupancy percentage.
-But, are you sure it is the right way to measure productivity?
+If you need to avail maximum benefits from your cloud based contact center you need to do it the right way.

 Metrics to Avoid When Measuring Productivity

-Many contact centers focus on the wrong metrics when determining productivity in their organization.
+Many contact center software focus on the wrong metrics when determining productivity in their organization.

 Here are some of those metrics:

 - Occupancy Rate: It is the percentage of time your agents spend on work-related tasks.
 For instance, if your employees spend 55 minutes doing work-related tasks, their occupancy rate (in an hour) is 91.6% (55 / 60 X 100).
 However, it doesn’t make sense to ask agents to attend another call in the remaining five minutes.
 It is because the available time (five minutes) is not spread evenly over the hour.
 Besides, you need to keep some employees as a “reserve” to handle random contact arrival patterns.